 To discover your true talents, you might even consider volunteering.
 You can contact your local charity, homeless shelter or get in touch with a company in the industry you are interested in to get a few hours’ of work experience.
 Completing the in-house training will not only look good on your CV, but also help you discover what you are good at, and which skills you need to develop in the future.

 Before you can decide if you have a real feel for finances or marketing, you can take a free course on Alison or another learning site, and figure out whether or not you have what it takes to succeed in a real program.
 If you would like to get a masters of marketing online it is best to check out the curriculum and the requirements and get an idea of what you need to learn before you get a degree.
+Once you have the right qualifications and are ready to head off into the employment pool, you can leverage these skills in different areas, as you can find a list of sales job in Chicago and use your marketing skills to improve sales numbers for different companies.

 Check Your Old School Reports